-We develop technology-assisted field trips (virtual and augmented reality) using photospheres, 360 videos, and landscape photogrammetry.
-All field trips and instruction modules that we develop are free and open educational resources available through links on this website.
+We have been developing a range of technology-assisted field trips (virtual and augmented reality) using photospheres, 360 videos, wordpress, geolocation software, landscape photogrammetry, and gaming engines.
+All field trips and instruction modules that we develop are free and open educational resources available through links on this website or by request.
 Our goal is not to take students out of the field, rather it is to augment student’s experiences in the field and make inaccessible field locations more accessible.

 What is a virtual field trip?
 Field trips play an important role in our discipline and in geographic education.
 However, the logistic and budgetary constraints of bringing students into the field can often undermine field trip planning or may lead to situations in which some students cannot participate.
 We can leverage recent technological advances in virtual reality (VR) and augmented reality (AR) to enhance students’ ability to learn new techniques and to virtually explore different places.
 For example, professors can introduce their research locations in inaccessible regions like the Arctic or among delicate coral reefs, students can stand on an urban downtown corner and time travel to see exactly what that corner looked like ten years before, and students can create new immersive content about their communities to document and share the changing geographies of our human lives.